norden598/Address-Book/README.md

 # Address Book
-This is an application for managing contact information.
+This is an MVC .NET Core application for managing contact information.

 ## Author
 Austin Norden